lovebrew/lovebrew.github.io/faq.md

 Well that's great to hear!
 Please open an issue so that I can keep track of your request.
 I'll gladly implement what you've asked for, as long as it's feasible.

-### Are shaders supported on the 3DS?
+### Can I use shaders?

-No. The 3DS doesn't support OpenGL Shader Language, which is what LÖVE uses.
-Shader programs for PICA200 (the 3DS GPU) need to be written in assembly and pre-compiled.
+No. The 3DS doesn't support the OpenGL Shader Language, which is what LÖVE uses.
+Shader programs for PICA200 (the 3DS GPU) need to be written in [picasso](https://github.com/devkitPro/picasso) shader language and pre-compiled.

+The Switch and Wii U can use GLSL, but there are differences in implementation and they still need to be pre-compiled, so shaders from your LÖVE game wouldn't *just run*.

+In general, custom shader support is a complex and difficult to implement feature.

 ### I just got a Lua error!
 The app crashed!
 What do I do?